Trusted Internet Connections guidance

 Azure Policy is an Azure service that provides your organization with better ability to audit and enforce compliance initiatives.
-Customers can plan and test their Azure Policy rules now to assure future TIC compliance.
+You can plan and test your Azure Policy rules now to assure future TIC compliance.

 Azure Policy is targeted at the subscription level.
 The service provides a centralized interface where you can perform compliance tasks, including:

 - Audit compliance